-Fig. 11 shows the change in power from baseline, for each turbine, for SOWFA and FLORIS.
-We note that the power predicted for the baseline case is 13.05 MW for FLORIS, and 13.107 MW for SOWFA, which indicates good agreement.
+Figure 11 shows the change in power from baseline, for each turbine, for SOWFA and FLORIS.
+We note that the power predicted for the baseline case is 13.05 MW for FLORIS and 13.107 MW for SOWFA, which indicates good agreement.

-For the first row, which is the upstream turbines implementing the yaw misalignment, the losses between SOWFA and FLORIS are similar, and small differences between individual and simultaneous yawing is observed.
-However, in the second

-5 row, while FLORIS continues to show no difference between individually and simultaneously yawed conditions, SOWFA shows a consistent gain when yawing is simultaneously applied versus summing of individual yaw misalignment effect ("yawInd".)

-In the third row, as indicated in the earlier three-turbine analysis, FLORIS sees no impact on turbine power, whereas SOWFA observes an increase, and a difference between individual and simultaneous yawing.
-This continues to a lesser extent in the

-10 fourth row, now a full 21 diameters behind the yawed turbines.
+For the first row, which is the upstream turbines implementing the yaw misalignment, the losses between SOWFA and FLORIS are similar, and small differences between individual and simultaneous yawing are observed.
+However, in the second row, while FLORIS continues to show no difference between individually and simultaneously yawed conditions, SOWFA shows a consistent gain when yawing is simultaneously applied versus summing of individual yaw misalignment effect ("yawInd").
+In the third row, as indicated in the earlier three-turbine analysis, FLORIS sees no impact on turbine power, whereas SOWFA observes an increase and a difference between individual and simultaneous yawing.
+This continues to a lesser extent in the fourth row, now a full 21 D behind the yawed turbines.

-Figure 12.
-Change in total power for SOWFA and FLORIS across the cases.

 The summed turbine power is shown in Fig. 12.
-Again, FLORIS underestimates the power increase from the later rows, and assumes that individually applied yaw offsets can be summed to the whole, while SOWFA shows an increase from simultaneous application.
-Fig. 13 shows cut-throughs following each of the rows in the "yawAll" simulation.
+Again, FLORIS underestimates the power increase from the later rows and assumes that individually applied yaw offsets can be summed to the whole, while SOWFA shows an increase from simultaneous application.
+Figure 13 shows cutthroughs following each of the rows in the "yawAll" simulation.
 Most notably, it appears that the counter-rotating vortices that are generated from the three upstream turbines are combining to have a larger impact on the downstream turbines.
 Just by operating the upstream turbines under misaligned conditions, these large-scale structures are generated and propagate throughout the farm.